Arizona State Retirement System Sells 47,848 Shares of Oracle Co. (NYSE:ORCL)

-Arizona State Retirement System reduced its stake in shares of Oracle Co.
-(NYSE:ORCL) by 7.7% during the 4th quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund owned 575,549 shares of the enterprise software provider’s stock after selling 47,848 shares during the quarter.
-Arizona State Retirement System’s holdings in Oracle were worth $37,232,000 as of its most recent SEC filing.
+Arizona State Retirement System decreased its position in shares of Oracle Co.
+(NYSE:ORCL) by 7.7% in the 4th quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 575,549 shares of the enterprise software provider’s stock after selling 47,848 shares during the quarter.
+Arizona State Retirement System’s holdings in Oracle were worth $37,232,000 as of its most recent filing with the Securities & Exchange Commission.

-Other hedge funds and other institutional investors also recently modified their holdings of the company.
-Johnson Midwest Financial LLC purchased a new position in shares of Oracle during the fourth quarter valued at approximately $26,000.
-Baron Financial Group LLC purchased a new position in shares of Oracle during the third quarter valued at approximately $30,000.
-Kathmere Capital Management LLC purchased a new position in shares of Oracle during the third quarter valued at approximately $31,000.
-Price Wealth LLC boosted its position in shares of Oracle by 153.0% during the third quarter.
-Price Wealth LLC now owns 587 shares of the enterprise software provider’s stock valued at $35,000 after buying an additional 355 shares during the period.
-Finally, GoalVest Advisory LLC purchased a new position in shares of Oracle during the fourth quarter valued at approximately $41,000.
-47.54% of the stock is currently owned by institutional investors.
+Several other hedge funds and other institutional investors have also recently added to or reduced their stakes in ORCL.
+Centric Wealth Management increased its holdings in shares of Oracle by 6.7% during the third quarter.
+Centric Wealth Management now owns 17,300 shares of the enterprise software provider’s stock valued at $919,000 after acquiring an additional 1,086 shares in the last quarter.
+State of Alaska Department of Revenue boosted its position in shares of Oracle by 11.3% during the third quarter.
+State of Alaska Department of Revenue now owns 535,936 shares of the enterprise software provider’s stock valued at $31,994,000 after buying an additional 54,501 shares during the last quarter.
+Burke & Herbert Bank & Trust Co. boosted its position in shares of Oracle by 5.9% during the third quarter.
+Burke & Herbert Bank & Trust Co. now owns 11,316 shares of the enterprise software provider’s stock valued at $675,000 after buying an additional 630 shares during the last quarter.
+Farmers Trust Co. boosted its position in shares of Oracle by 1.4% during the third quarter.
+Farmers Trust Co. now owns 18,112 shares of the enterprise software provider’s stock valued at $1,082,000 after buying an additional 258 shares during the last quarter.
+Finally, Foundations Investment Advisors LLC boosted its position in shares of Oracle by 13.6% during the third quarter.
+Foundations Investment Advisors LLC now owns 6,264 shares of the enterprise software provider’s stock valued at $369,000 after buying an additional 752 shares during the last quarter.
+Hedge funds and other institutional investors own 47.54% of the company’s stock.

-Several brokerages have issued reports on ORCL.
-The Goldman Sachs Group initiated coverage on Oracle in a research report on Thursday, January 21st.
-They set a “sell” rating and a $60.00 target price for the company.
-Credit Suisse Group boosted their price target on Oracle from $67.00 to $75.00 and gave the company an “outperform” rating in a report on Friday, January 15th.
-Royal Bank of Canada boosted their price target on Oracle from $68.00 to $71.00 and gave the company an “outperform” rating in a report on Friday, December 11th.
-Monness Crespi & Hardt upgraded Oracle from a “neutral” rating to a “buy” rating and set a $82.00 target price for the company in a report on Friday, December 18th.
-Finally, Barclays upped their target price on Oracle from $62.00 to $66.00 and gave the stock an “equal weight” rating in a report on Friday, December 11th.
-One investment analyst has rated the stock with a sell rating, fifteen have issued a hold rating and eleven have issued a buy rating to the stock.
-Oracle has an average rating of “Hold” and a consensus price target of $64.16.
+Several brokerages recently issued reports on ORCL.
+Morgan Stanley lifted their target price on Oracle from $62.00 to $67.00 and gave the company an “equal weight” rating in a research report on Friday, December 11th.
+Piper Sandler boosted their price objective on Oracle from $50.00 to $57.00 and gave the stock a “neutral” rating in a research report on Friday, December 11th.
+Oppenheimer reissued a “hold” rating on shares of Oracle in a research report on Friday, December 11th.
+Cleveland Research cut Oracle from a “buy” rating to a “neutral” rating in a research report on Tuesday, December 8th.
+Finally, The Goldman Sachs Group assumed coverage on Oracle in a research report on Thursday, January 21st.
+They set a “sell” rating and a $60.00 price target on the stock.
+One investment analyst has rated the stock with a sell rating, fifteen have given a hold rating and eleven have assigned a buy rating to the company’s stock.
+Oracle currently has an average rating of “Hold” and a consensus price target of $64.16.

-Oracle (NYSE:ORCL) last announced its quarterly earnings results on Wednesday, December 9th.
-The enterprise software provider reported $1.06 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $1.00 by $0.06.
-Oracle had a net margin of 26.34% and a return on equity of 101.26%.
-The business had revenue of $9.80 billion during the quarter, compared to the consensus estimate of $9.78 billion.
-During the same quarter last year, the firm earned $0.90 EPS.
-The business’s revenue was up 1.9% compared to the same quarter last year.
-As a group, equities analysts forecast that Oracle Co. will post 3.86 earnings per share for the current year.
+Oracle (NYSE:ORCL) last posted its earnings results on Wednesday, December 9th.
+The enterprise software provider reported $1.06 EPS for the quarter, topping the Zacks’ consensus estimate of $1.00 by $0.06.
+The business had revenue of $9.80 billion during the quarter, compared to analyst estimates of $9.78 billion.
+Oracle had a return on equity of 101.26% and a net margin of 26.34%.
+The company’s quarterly revenue was up 1.9% compared to the same quarter last year.
+During the same quarter last year, the company earned $0.90 EPS.
+On average, research analysts expect that Oracle Co. will post 3.86 earnings per share for the current fiscal year.

-The business also recently announced a quarterly dividend, which was paid on Thursday, January 21st.
-Investors of record on Thursday, January 7th were issued a $0.24 dividend.
+The firm also recently announced a quarterly dividend, which was paid on Thursday, January 21st.
+Shareholders of record on Thursday, January 7th were issued a $0.24 dividend.
+This represents a $0.96 dividend on an annualized basis and a dividend yield of 1.59%.
 The ex-dividend date of this dividend was Wednesday, January 6th.
-This represents a $0.96 annualized dividend and a yield of 1.59%.
-Oracle’s dividend payout ratio (DPR) is presently 27.75%.
+Oracle’s payout ratio is 27.75%.

 Oracle Corporation provides products and services that address enterprise information technology environments worldwide.
 The company's cloud and license business engages in the sale, marketing, and delivery of its applications and infrastructure technologies through cloud and on-premise deployment models, including cloud services and license support; and cloud license and on-premise license.